Today, I'm smiling a little brighter because I am celebrating five years in business! Five whole years of Meaghan Kent Photography!

 Unfortunately, after only three months with this camera, my other job as a writer at a local post-secondary institution was put at risk due to rounds of layoffs.
 I told myself I needed a back-up and secondary income in case I lost my job.
 I told myself there weren't many opportunities for me career-wise with a Master of Arts in History, so I had to find ways to make income on my own.
 I turned to photography on a whim.

 Was I ready to be a paid photographer?
 Absolutely not.
 Did I know what I was doing?
 Not really.
-But I took the leap into entrepreneurship in July 2016 with absolutely no business knowledge and experience.
+But I took the leap into entrepreneurship in July 2016 (the same week we decided to get a puppy - talk about bad timing) with absolutely no business knowledge and experience.
 And I'm so glad I did.

 I've never once regretted the decision of becoming a photographer.
 For the first two years, I navigated the field on a part-time basis, learning more about my camera and my capabilities.
 I took on weddings, events, family reunions, and more.
 I didn't say no to an opportunity because every opportunity provided me with the ability to learn something new and meet new clients.
 I used those first two years to build my brand and my clientele.
 And I was overwhelmed by the outpouring of support for a naïve entrepreneur in the small town of Sault Ste.
 Marie.

-Today, I get to open again for the first time in six weeks.
-Today, I have three photo shoots lined up.
-I know I'll be faced with the most endearing of smiles.
-And that's what I love the most about my career.
-I've held many jobs in my 31 years.
+I've held many jobs in my 32 years.
 And in those various jobs, I've seen people at their worst: frustrated, mad, angry, crying, bitter.
 But that's not the case with photography.
 Instead, I'm seeing people at their best: grinning ear to ear, shedding happy tears, and laughing.
 For the first time in my life, I love going to work.
 I am welcomed with open arms into people's homes and lives and get to be alongside them for their most important days: when they get engaged; when they get married; when they become new parents; when they adopt a new child; and more.
 And that's pretty amazing.
 Plus, I get to go to so many great places (like Jamaica)!

 Today, I pride myself as being the "friendly, neighbourhood photographer".
 I am not afraid to laugh at myself, admit my wrongdoings or when I'm over my head.
 I'm also not afraid to get out on the dance floor with you on your wedding day - I may even request a song or too (Backstreets Back, alright!)!
 I do my best to make you feel at home in my presence and that we're the best of friends, even if we're complete strangers.
 I try my best to support you and your photographic dreams - no matter how bizarre or wild they may be.
 That's how I run my business.
 I have fun with it.
 And I know if I continue to run it this way, I'll still be happy to go to work everyday 20 years from now.
 How many of you can say that?